Additives or E numbers

 More in this section

-Most additives are only permitted to be used in certain foods and are subject to specific quantitative limits, so it is important to note this list should be used in conjunction with the appropriate EU Directives which can be viewed via the link at the bottom of this page.
+Most additives are only permitted to be used in certain foods and are subject to specific quantitative limits, so it is important to note this list should be used in conjunction with the appropriate European Union legislation.

 The European Commission has asked EFSA to systematically re-evaluate all authorised food additives in the European Union and has started by looking at all colours.
 EFSA has been asked to do this work in the interest of consumer protection to take account of new research since the original assessments were carried out.